LaneSawyerT/best-of-music/README.md

 -   ### Acknowledgements

-    - Code Institute for their support and providing all of the necessary material.
+    - Code Institute for their support and providing all of the necessary knowledge and material.